Animesh-18/Reflux/README.md

-# 🚀 Event Bus Framework – Full Workflow Documentation

-## 📌 Overview

-The Event Bus Framework is a **decoupled communication system** that enables different components of an application to communicate via events without direct dependencies.

-Instead of components calling each other directly, they:

-* **Publish events** → when something happens
-* **Subscribe to events** → to react to those changes

-This improves:

-* Scalability
-* Maintainability
-* Modularity
+# Reflux

+> A lightweight, concurrent Event Bus framework for decoupled system design.

 ---

+## Overview

+Reflux is an event-driven communication framework designed to enable **loosely coupled interaction** between components.
+Instead of direct method calls, components communicate through events, improving modularity and scalability.

+The system is built with:
+- **Concurrency in mind**
+- **Multithreaded execution**
+- **Deadlock-free design principles**

+---

+## Why Reflux?

+Modern systems require components to evolve independently without tight coupling.
+Reflux addresses this by introducing an event-driven architecture where:

+- Producers emit events
+- Consumers react asynchronously
+- The system remains extensible and maintainable

+---

-## 🧠 Core Concepts
+## Core Concepts

-### 1. Event
+### Event

-An **Event** represents a change or action in the system.

-Example:
+A simple data object representing a system occurrence.

 ```java
 class UserCreatedEvent {